codebasers/after-build/README.md

 ## Sitemap
-Generates a sitemap by reading your route file and building a sitemap.cml file including file edit dates.
+Generates a sitemap by reading your route file and building a sitemap.xml file including file edit dates.

 **domain** - Set this to the domain that will appear in the links within the sitemap.